Experience Local Hospitality at Café Gran Batey

 Allow 1 to 2 hours for the tour and tasting.

-You can get more info, and purchase their coffee, on the Café Gran Batey web site.
+You can get more info on the Café Gran Batey Facebook page.

 You can purchase their coffee in person at their farm, over the phone, on their web site, or at Café Cola’o in Old San Juan.